amir-070/Netflix-front-end-clone/README.md

 ## Disclaimer

-This project is an educational front-end clone of the Amazon homepage.
+This project is an educational front-end clone of the netflix homepage.
 It is not affiliated with or endorsed by Amazon.
 No real user information or credentials are collected.